Omen-of-Aecio/vxdraw/README.md

 `vxdraw` is a rendering library for drawing sprites, text, and streaming textures to a window.
 It is not an engine, just a library, and has no runtime.

 Note: This software is in its early stages and has only been built to satisfy the requirements of a work in progress.
 There will be some rough edges.
 Any contributions are very much welcome.
+Currently only Vulkan is supported as a back-end.

 ## Features and Motivation ##